 5. Kerið Crater

-Although we didn’t quite have enough time to see Kerið Crater ourselves, I wanted to include it anyway as it is still a highlight within the Golden Circle.
+Although we didn’t quite have enough time to see Kerið Crater ourselves, I wanted to include it anyway as it’s considered to be a really spectacular highlight within the Golden Circle in Iceland.

 If you do have time, I’m reliably informed that you will see stunning views of a bright blue pool at the bottom of a large crater and that it takes just a few minutes to hike down to benches at the bottom for the best views.